BloomTech-Labs/tally-ai-ds/README.md

 ## Documentation

-See [Backend Documentation](_link to your backend readme here_) for details on the backend of our project.

-See [Front End Documentation](_link to your front end readme here_) for details on the front end of our project.
+See [Front End and Backend Documentation](https://docs.google.com/document/d/1zYpcNaZlCTh5gK65BCu73MSGPoYFMUCP6cBUvYFl7CU/edit?usp=sharing) for details on the backend of our project.